VeselinHadzhistefanov/Android-Glitch-App/README.md

 ## Shader Effects

 The effects designed for the app fall into three general categories:
-- effects that create changes in colour,
+- effects that create changes in colour
 - effects that displace pixels
-- advanced effects that involve iteration.
+- advanced effects like pixel sorting

 ## Colour
 - Colour effects make changes to the colour space in the image.
 This can be done by converting